What You Can Do With This Degree

 If you want to be a working journalist, then PAR is a perfect match for you.
 The program enjoys an excellent placement record, averaging close to 100 percent for each graduating class.

-Last spring’s graduates, for example, are now working as reporters/producers for newspapers and broadcasters in Springfield, other Illinois cities, Florida, Missouri, Ohio, and Wisconsin.
-The Class of 2015 includes reporters/producers with print and broadcast media in Chicago, other Illinois cities, Indiana, Iowa, Nevada, and Wisconsin.
+Members of the last two graduating classes, for example, are now working as reporters/producers for newspapers and broadcasters in Springfield, Chicago, other Illinois cities, Delaware, Missouri, Ohio, and Wisconsin.

 In all, more than 700 students have gone through PAR over the last four-and-a-half decades, and roughly two-thirds of them currently are with the media or in media-related fields.

-Their ranks include editors, columnists and reporters at the Chicago Tribune, Chicago Sun-Times, St. Louis Post-Dispatch, The New York Times, The Wall Street Journal, The Washington Times, the Houston Chronicle, the Tampa Bay Times, The Arizona Republic, Minneapolis Star Tribune, The Indianapolis Star, The (Baltimore) Sun, the Kansas City Star, the Christian Science Monitor, International New York Times, and other major metropolitan newspapers, as well as with The Associated Press, Reuters, Bloomberg News, Newsweek, and POLITICO.
+Their ranks include editors, columnists and reporters at the Chicago Tribune, Chicago Sun-Times, St. Louis Post-Dispatch, The New York Times, The Wall Street Journal, The Washington Times, the Houston Chronicle, The Arizona Republic, Minneapolis Star Tribune, The (Cleveland) Plain Dealer, the Tampa Bay Times, The Indianapolis Star, The (Baltimore) Sun, and other major metropolitan newspapers, as well as with The Associated Press, Reuters, Bloomberg News, Newsweek, POLITICO, Governing, and The Hill.

-Broadcast alums are executives, producers, and reporters with television and radio outlets in the Chicago, St. Louis, Washington, Boston, Atlanta, Tampa-St. Pete, Phoenix, Seattle-Tacoma, Minneapolis-St. Paul, Denver, Orlando, Raleigh-Durham, Indianapolis, San Diego, Nashville and other markets throughout the U.S., as well as with Al Jazeera, C-SPAN and National Public Radio.
+Broadcast alums are executives, producers, and reporters with television and radio outlets in the Chicago, St. Louis, Washington, Boston, Atlanta, Phoenix, Seattle-Tacoma, Minneapolis-St. Paul, Denver, Orlando, Raleigh-Durham, Indianapolis, San Diego, Nashville and other markets throughout the U.S., as well as with Al Jazeera and National Public Radio.

 Actually, there’d be something amiss if the PAR program did not post impressive placement results year after year, considering what graduates bring to the table.
 PAR products start their professional careers fresh from full-time jobs, cleverly disguised as internships, covering the complexities of Illinois government for the state’s leading media outlets.
 They have the clips and the resume tapes to show what they did in the demanding environment of the Statehouse, where, in Mr. Dooley’s words, “Politics ain’t beanbag.”